Ctenophorus decresii: Male-male interactions

 In these lizards, northern males are considered more aggressive than southern males.
 Orange, northern males are the most aggressive, and southern males are the least aggressive.
 But, regardless of lineage, males can differentiate their aggression.
 Aggression occurs at a higher rate when two males have not interacted with one another.
 When encountering a male that he had encountered before aggression was significantly lower.
 Repeated interactions were shown to more effective in limiting aggression between males.
 If there has already been a previous encounter, it is less likely that the individual will be a threat to the livelihood or territory of that male.
 Being able to recognize which lizards they have already encountered gives lizards the opportunity to limit costly interactions.
 They are able to tell which individuals they have already won or lost to.
-To distinguish between individuals, the lizards use physical characteristics as opposed to chemical or behavioral cues.
-This species uses coloration of the throats to distinguish between lizards, similar to how scientist do in experiments.
-When researchers controlled for throat coloration, it was more difficult for lizards to determine if they had already encountered the lizard.
+To distinguish between individuals, the lizards use physical characteristics as opposed to chemical or behavioural cues.
+This species uses colouration of the throats to distinguish between lizards, similar to how scientist do in experiments.
+When researchers controlled for throat colouration, it was more difficult for lizards to determine if they had already encountered the lizard.
 There were similar levels of aggression for familiar and unfamiliar males.

 Another indicator of aggression is the presence of black chest patches.
 Males with these patches are not only more aggressive but also more likely to initiate and win fights.
 Size and residency status also seem to be deciding factors in the winner of territories with size being a bit more important.
 Regardless of size, residents are more effective at defending their territories against non-residents.
 In these cases, larger males do not have the advantage.
 However, when both lizards are residents (or non-residents), the larger lizard has more success at defending their territory.

 A higher level of aggression is also associated greater number of encounters with other lizards, specifically those where they are the initiator of the fight.
 If a male is initiating more fights, it can be assumed that they are the more dominant individual.
 This also means these males reside in territories that are rich with resources that must be defended in order for them to maintain their dominance.
 High aggression is associated with a greater degree of territorialism.